 30% off for pre-licensed students in clinical training.

 Please note: This workshop is held in a private home in Encino and lunch is included.

 The subject of death remains largely taboo in our culture.
-A national survey showed that less than 30 percent of Americans have had conversations with their loved ones about their end-of-life wishes.
 Yet, a growing number of Americans are reaching the stage of life when we must face the decline and death of elderly loved ones while feeling increasingly vulnerable to aging and illness ourselves.

 These tangible signs of mortality open us up to the richness of life that becomes accessible when we are willing to explore within ourselves and venture into delicate, often difficult discussions about end-of-life issues with our closest relatives and friends.
-This is a path to deeper relationships as well as a way to take command of the quality of life we want to have at the end of life.
-Too many of us defer these sensitive conversations until it is too late.
+While too many of us defer these sensitive conversations until it is too late, they clear a path to deeper relationships and the quality of experience we want to have at the end of life.
 We hope you will join us in a dialogue that may open the door to your reflections and intimate conversations with your loved ones – and greatly enrich your life.

 - Identify three key elements that co-create the quality of end-of-life conversations;

-- Identify personal issues that hinder effective clinical interventions with clients;
+- Identify personal issues that hinder and facilitate effective clinical interventions with clients;

 - Describe three ways to support client communications with intimate relationships at the end-of-life;